 There are estimates that up to half of hotel bookings are made outside of corporate programs and booking tools.
 These probably don’t even show up in your reports.
 The first step is to check how much leakage you have, using your expense reporting tool and comparing approved travel with actual spend data.

-Mandating (or forcing traveller behaviour) is an effective approach, but one that is going out of vogue.
+Mandating traveller behaviour is an effective approach, but one that is going out of vogue.
 Many organisations prefer to encourage “buy-in” - getting travellers to embrace the policy and willingly follow it.
 Your approach will be determined by your organisational culture.
+Give travellers a voice - their ideas and suggestions are based on real experience.Book online

 Many organisations use peer pressure to curb rogue purchasing.
-It may not be appropriate to name repeat offenders publicly, but at least make sure their superiors are aware of ongoing transgressions.
+It may not be appropriate to name repeat offenders publicly, but at least make sure their superiors are aware of ongoing transgressions and then have the conversation - why?Get management on side